-- (2) The power to make a final award - - (a) above R10 million (VAT included) may not be sub delegated by the accounting officer; - (b) above R2 million (VAT included), but not exceeding R10 million (VAT included), may be sub delegated but only to - (i) the chief financial officer; - (i) a bid adjudication committee of which the chief financial officer is a member; or - (c) not exceeding R2 million (VAT included) may be sub delegated but only to - (i) the chief financial officer; - (i) a bid adjudication committee of which the chief financial officer is a member. - (3) An official or bid adjudication committee to which the power to make final awards has been sub delegated in accordance with subparagraph (2) must within five days of the end of each month submit to the official referred to in subparagraph (4) a written report containing particulars of each final award made by such official or committee during that month, including- - (a) the amount of the award; - (b) the name of the person to whom the award was made; and - (c) the reason why the award was made to that person. - (4) A written report referred to in subparagraph (3) must be submitted - - (a) to the accounting officer, in the case of an award by - - (i) the chief financial officer; - (ii) a senior manager; or - (ii) a bid adjudication committee of which the chief financial officer or a senior manager is a member; or - (b) to the chief financial officer or the senior manager responsible for the relevant bid, in the case of an award by - (i) a manager referred to in subparagraph (2)(c)(iii); or
+- (2) The power to make a final award - (a) above R10 million (VAT included) may not be sub delegated by the accounting officer. - (b) above R2 million (VAT included), but not exceeding R10 million (VAT included),may be sub delegated but only to - i) the chief financial officer. - ii) a bid adjudication committee (BAC) of which the chief financial officer is a member; or - (c) not exceeding R2 million (VAT included) may be sub delegated but only to - (i) the chief financial officer. - (ii) a bid adjudication committee of which the chief financial officer is a member. - (3) An official or bid adjudication committee to which the power to make final awards has been sub delegated in accordance with subparagraph (2) must within five days of the end of each month submit to the official referred to in subparagraph (4) a written report containing particulars of each final award made by such official or committee during that month, including- - (a) the amount of the award. - (b) the name of the person to whom the award was made; and - (c) the reason why the award was made to that person. - (4) A written report referred to in subparagraph (3) must be submitted - (a) to the accounting officer, in the case of an award by - i) the chief financial officer. - ii) a senior manager; or - iii) a bid adjudication committee of which the chief financial officer or a senior manager is a member; or - (b) to the chief financial officer or the senior manager responsible for the relevant bid, in the case of an award by - - (i) a manager referred to in subparagraph (2)(c)(iii); or

-(i) a bid adjudication committee of which the chief financial officer or a senior manager is not a member.

-Subparagraphs (3) and (4) of this policy do not apply to procurements out of petty cash.

-- (5) This paragraph may not be interpreted as permitting an official to whom the power to make final awards has been sub delegated, to make a final award in a competitive bidding process otherwise than through the committee system provided for in paragraph 26 of this Policy. - (6) No supply chain management decision-making powers may be delegated to an advisor or consultant.
+- a bid adjudication committee of which the chief financial officer or a senior manager is not a member. - (5) Subparagraphs (3) and (4) of this policy do not apply to procurements out of petty cash. - (6) This paragraph may not be interpreted as permitting an official to whom the power to make final awards has been sub delegated, to make a final award in a competitive bidding process otherwise than through the committee system provided for in paragraph 26 of this Policy. - (7) No supply chain management decision-making powers may be delegated to an advisor or consultant.
+Advisors and consultants, who were either involved with drafting of specifications or technical evaluation of bids under their supervision as per their appointment, may attend bid specifications and bid evaluation committees in their professional capacity.
+Both Bid Specifications and Bid Evaluation Committees do not have decision-making or award powers, they can only recommend to the Bid Adjudication Committee.